tagtogorg/tagtog-doc/on_premises_README.md

 ### "SSL certificate problem..." when `curl`'ling

-If you get something like the following, you likely need to [upgrade your curl version (see above for the recommended version)](#requirements).
+If you get something like the following, you likely need to [upgrade your curl version (see above for the recommended version)](#requirements) and/or your OpenSSL version.

 ```
 curl: (60) SSL certificate problem: certificate has expired